fabyr/fabyr/README.md

 - :lock: Cryptography

 ## Github :octocat:
-I sadly have joined github very late during my programming journey and as such most of my projects are lost to history.

-Furthermore I have been using a Linux operating system (Mint) for a while now, so it would be of no use for me to develop more WinForms applications/let my old projects reincarnate.
-(Because that's what i mainly did with C# prior to my operating system switch)

-Well anyway, thanks for taking the time to read my readme. :blush:
+Thank you for taking the time to read my readme. :blush:

 I hope you're gonna have a very nice day!! :sparkles::sparkles: